🇭🇰

 Self-Catering

-Excellent — PARKnSHOP, Wellcome, and City'super carry dedicated vegan ranges with clear English labelling
+PARKnSHOP, Wellcome, and City'super carry dedicated vegan ranges with clear English labelling across most branches.

 Vegan Scene

-Strong — dense Buddhist 齋 restaurant network across Sheung Wan, Sham Shui Po, and beyond; growing dedicated vegan dining
+Dense Buddhist 齋 restaurant network across Sheung Wan, Sham Shui Po, and beyond, plus a growing dedicated vegan dining scene.

 Hidden Risk

-Navigable — oyster sauce is the dominant hidden risk in Cantonese cooking; Buddhist 齋 venues eliminate it entirely
+Oyster sauce is the dominant hidden risk in Cantonese cooking.
+Buddhist 齋 venues reduce the default risk dramatically when confirmed as 全素.

 Language

-Good at tourist and modern venues; Cantonese phrases needed at traditional cha chaan teng and neighbourhood spots
+English works well at tourist and modern venues.
+Cantonese phrases or a written card are needed at traditional cha chaan teng and local neighbourhood spots.

 Traveller Note

-Territory scopeThis page covers Hong Kong Special Administrative Region (HKSAR).
-Because Hong Kong is a compact urban territory operating under its own legal, food-labelling, and restaurant systems — distinct from mainland China — the #24 rank reflects the Hong Kong experience in full.
-No city-versus-country distinction applies.
+The ranking explainedThis page covers Hong Kong Special Administrative Region (HKSAR).
+Because Hong Kong is a compact urban territory operating under its own legal, food-labelling, and restaurant systems, distinct from mainland China, the #27 ranking reflects the full Hong Kong experience.
+No city-versus-country distinction applies: Hong Kong is essentially a single urban environment for vegan purposes.

-Buddhist vegan foundationHong Kong has one of the densest Buddhist vegetarian restaurant networks in East Asia. 齋 (jai) restaurants — identifiable by the 素 character at the entrance — are your most reliable baseline, but not automatically fully vegan: confirm 全素 (cyun-sou, fully vegan) on arrival to distinguish from 奶蛋素 venues that include dairy and eggs.
-Those confirmed as 全素 serve centuries-old plant-based cuisine free from meat, fish, eggs, dairy, and often onion and garlic, eliminating every hidden risk documented on this page.
-A contextual note for Western visitors: some 齋 venues also display the Buddhist swastika symbol (卍), an ancient South and East Asian religious symbol with no connection to 20th-century usage.
+Buddhist vegan foundationHong Kong has one of the densest Buddhist vegetarian restaurant networks in East Asia. 齋 venues, identifiable by the 素 character at the entrance, are the most reliable baseline.
+Confirm 全素 (cyun-sou, fully vegan) on arrival: this distinguishes fully vegan venues from 奶蛋素 places that include dairy and eggs.
+Confirmed 全素 venues serve centuries-old plant-based cuisine free from meat, fish, eggs, dairy, and often onion and garlic, removing every hidden risk documented on this page.

 The Real Challenge